cbeauhilton/ash-abstracts/README.md

 from the first date they were online (2004) to the present, and an initial analysis of this data.

 An interactive map of some of the data is available [here](https://ash-abstracts.vercel.app/base/abstracts_base).
-Since there are so many examples the map may not load quickly, consider instead exploring a facet of the data, such as [this one](https://ash-abstracts.vercel.app/base/abstracts_base?_facet_array=topics&topics__arraycontains=leukemia) for abstracts tagged with "leukemia" (scroll down to see the map).
-See below for a screenshot.
+Since there are so many examples the map may not load quickly.
+Consider instead exploring a facet of the data, such as [this one](https://ash-abstracts.vercel.app/base/abstracts_base?_facet_array=topics&topics__arraycontains=leukemia) for abstracts tagged with "leukemia" (scroll down that page to see the map).
+Also see below for a screenshot.

 It was inspired by an abstract describing the initial [work](https://doi.org/10.1182/blood-2019-130053) by Andrés Gómez-De León, MD *et al*.
 Their work was [published](https://pubmed.ncbi.nlm.nih.gov/?term=33909458) in manuscript form in JCO Global Oncology in 2021.
 Dr. Gómez-De León and his team manually examined 4871 abstracts from the 2018 Annual Meeting.